|

 point now.

-Government has decided that Cheshire will be governed by two unitary
+UK Government had decided that Cheshire would be governed by two unitary

-bodies, in a county split from north to south.
-Nantwich will be part
+bodies in a county split from north to south.
+Nantwich would be part

 |